b-at-neu/schedule-builder/README.md

 - Fix bug with column errors not working when column is hidden
     - Maybe move error processing to be backend?
 - Decrease amount of backend calls
+- Add more bordering between table headers and tbody
+- Group errors take a while to react
+- Add marking courses in error color when there is a group error
+- Make errors work differently with credit